Reference architectures

 Scaling from a non-HA to an HA architecture

-While in most cases vertical scaling is only required to increase an environment’s resources, if you are moving to an HA environment additional steps will be required for the following components to switch over to their HA forms respectively by following the given documentation for each as follows
+In most cases, vertical scaling is only required to increase an environment’s resources.
+However, if you are moving to an HA environment, additional steps are required for the following components to switch over to their HA forms.

 Monitoring

-Of note, the GitLab application is bundled with Prometheus as well as various Prometheus compatible exporters that could be hooked into your solution.
+GitLab application is bundled with Prometheus and various Prometheus compatible exporters that could be hooked into your solution.

 Update history

-Below is a history of notable updates for the Reference Architectures (2021-01-01 onward, ascending order), which we aim to keep updated at least once per quarter.
+The following is a history of notable updates for reference architectures (2021-01-01 onward, ascending order).
+We aim to update it at least once per quarter.

 You can find a full history of changes on the GitLab project.